 - Increase the chances of survival

-As long as the criteria of intensity, regularity and frequency prescribed by your personal trainer are met, sport can also reduce the side effects and toxicity of cancer treatments.
+As long as the criteria of intensity, regularity and frequency prescribed by your home or online personal trainer are met, sport can also reduce the side effects and toxicity of cancer treatments.

 Studies of colon, breast and prostate cancer have shown that regular sport and exercise reduces the risk of recurrence by 50% and facilitates a return to social, family and professional life.

 With the issues of psychological trauma and social stigmatization, it can be really difficult to regain a normal life after dealing with cancer.